Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 The gastric band is designed to be a permanent fixture and can be regulated over the years as necessary, by using the port to adjust the amount of saline solution in the band.
 There are reports of problems with gastric bands as they age.
 The ‘oldest’ inserted silicone gastric bands are now about 30 years old, so any research on their longevity within the body is limited to this time period.
 Realistically some patients may have a silicone band in-situ around their stomach for 60-70 years and what will happen over this period of time is mainly conjecture.
 There is currently little evidence available on the very long-term effects, however, with recent scares about breast implants and hip joint replacements, the medical profession is understandably cautious when it comes to inserting ‘foreign objects’ into patients’ bodies, especially when alternatives are available.
 This is one of the reasons why gastric banding has declined in popularity.
 The procedure is reversible, however, the reversal operation can sometimes be more risky than the original procedure.

-As with any surgical procedure, it is advisable to prepare the body for a gastric band operation.
+As with any surgical procedure, it is advisable to prepare the body for a gastric band operation- so the first step is bariatric surgery consultation.
 The operation of any type carries a very small risk of severe complications or even death, and this risk increases with obesity.
 The bariatric surgeon, sometimes with the assistance of a dietitian, will advise what specific steps are required for each patient individually.
 Generally, at least 2 weeks before the procedure, patients should stop smoking, if applicable, and avoid drinking alcohol.
 Often the surgeon will expect the patient to go on a pre bariatric surgery diet in order to:

 It is really very important that the patient can show some sort of pre-op diet weight loss, otherwise, the surgeon may decide that the success of the surgery, in terms of weight loss, will not be achieved.
 The surgeon may either set a percentage target i.e. 10% of body weight, or specific weight, that they will expect the patient to achieve before the operation.